 Certain statements contained in this Statement may constitute "forward-looking information" as such term is defined under applicable securities laws.
 The forward-looking information includes, without limitation, the Corporation's intentions and plans with respect to compensation of its executive officers and directors and other statements concerning anticipated future events, conditions or results that are not historical facts.
 These statements reflect management's current estimates, beliefs, intentions and expectations; they are not guarantees of future performance.
 The Corporation cautions that all forward-looking information is inherently uncertain and that actual performance may be affected by a number of material factors, many of which are beyond the Corporation's control.
-Such factors include, among others, risks and uncertainties relating to exploration and development; the ability of the Corporation to obtain additional financing; the Corporation's history of losses; the need to comply with environmental and governmental regulations; potential defects in title to the Corporation's properties; fluctuations in currency exchange rates; fluctuating prices of commodities; operating hazards and risks; competition; and other risks and uncertainties.
-In addition, there is uncertainty about the spread of COVID-19 and the impact it will have on the Corporation's operations, supply chains, ability to access the Corporation's properties or procure equipment, contractors and other personnel on a timely basis or at all and economic activity in general.
+Such factors include, among others, market conditions, risks and uncertainties relating to exploration, development and production; actual results of development and production activities; actual resource grades and recoveries of silver and gold; the ability of the Corporation to obtain additional financing; the Corporation's history of losses; the need to comply with environmental and governmental regulations; potential defects in title to the Corporation's properties; fluctuations in currency exchange rates; fluctuating prices of commodities; operating hazards and risks; competition; labor issues; equipment or personnel delays; delays in obtaining governmental or regulatory approvals and permits; and other risks and uncertainties.
+In addition, there is uncertainty about the spread of COVID-19 and variants of concern and the impact they will have on the Corporation's operations, supply chains, ability to access the Corporation's properties or procure equipment, contractors and other personnel on a timely basis or at all and economic activity in general.
 Accordingly, actual future events, conditions and results may differ materially from the estimates, beliefs, intentions and expectations expressed or implied in the forward-looking information.
-All statements are made as of the date hereof and, except as required by law, the Corporation is under no obligation to update or alter any forward-looking information.
+All forward looking information made in this Statement is qualified by these cautionary statements and those in our other continuous disclosure filings available on SEDAR at www.sedar.com.
+The forward-looking information contained in this Statement is also made as of the date hereof and, except as required by law, the Corporation is under no obligation to update or alter such information.